-History of the Project: In October 2009, UofL and Siemens Building Technologies Inc. began work on a $21.7 million, 13½-year performance contract to increase efficiency on Belknap Campus. -
+History of the Project: - In October 2009, UofL and Siemens Building Technologies Inc. began work on a $21.7 million, 13½-year performance contract to increase efficiency on Belknap Campus. -

 All new construction and major renovation projects at UofL are designed and built in accordance with Kentucky's High Performance Building Standards, using the Leadership in Energy and Environmental Design (LEED) Green Building Rating System™ as a guide or for certification, depending on the scale of the project.
 LEED standards not only encourage efficiency, but a wide range of practices which reduce the total environmental impact of buildings during construction and occupancy.
 UofL has LEED Gold certified buildings on all three of our campuses!

 As we transition toward climate neutrality by 2050, UofL has made a bold commitment to renewable energy.
 Our

 immediate goal is to source at least 20% of our power from renewable

 energy sources by 2020.
 UofL is seriously exploring options including solar, biomass, geothermal, and low-impact

 hydropower projects.
 Some of these efforts are tied to